Bank of England faces guidance challenge as recovery picks up

 Britain's surprisingly strong bounce-back has come with a surge in hiring which the BoE did not predict and which shows little sign of cooling.

-Shortly before Carney begins his news conference at 0930 GMT on Wednesday, data is expected to show the unemployment rate fell again to 6.8 percent in the three months to March.
+Shortly before Carney begins his news conference at 0530 ET on Wednesday, data is expected to show the unemployment rate fell again to 6.8 percent in the three months to March.

 Britain's economy remains a touch smaller than before the financial crisis and wages are only starting to recover ground lost to inflation in recent years.